 And so which one really is the best fitness tracker?
 Well they all contain the same components - GPS receiver, accelerometers, gyroscope, etc. Their performance in reality comes down to some quite basic questions - how sensitive is their GPS receiver, and how good are their sensor fusion algorithms?

 All fitness trackers can be greatly improved with Focal Point's software - we can improve the sensitivity and accuracy of GPS receivers by over a factor of ten, and have a tailored sensor fusion system specifically for human motion tracking designed by world experts in positioning and navigation.
 Focal Point are working at the moment with major players in the industry to deploy our software in consumer devices in 2019, so watch this space...

-If you'd like to learn more about D-Tail or S-GPS, take a look at our tech page or drop us an email on firstname.lastname@example.org
+If you'd like to learn more about D-Tail or S-GNSS, take a look at our tech page or drop us an email on firstname.lastname@example.org